patrick-kidger/mkposters/README.md

 ## Future plans?

 It'd be nice to support:
-- Custom per-poster SCSS
+- Custom per-poster SCSS;
 - Other poster layouts;
-- Scale invariance to the size of the paper?
-At the moment things are designed for roughly A4-sized paper.
-(In particular the margins etc. specified in terms of `pt`s.)
+- Handling other paper sizes;
 - Optionally automatically generating the PDF.
 (Practically speaking probably by automating the Firefox interaction through Selenium.)